solsticesolutions/frontier-release/views/content/ether.md

 ## Sending your first transaction

 **ATTENTION: Ethereum addresses don't have, yet, built-in checks on them.
 That means that if you mistype an address, your ether will be lost forever, without a secondary confirmation window.
-If you are moving a significang amount, start with smaller quantities that you can afford to lose, until you feel confortable enough.**
+If you are moving a significant amount, start with smaller quantities that you can afford to lose, until you feel comfortable enough.**

 There are two types of accounts in Ethereum: *normal accounts*, holding ether that can only be moved with a private key and *contracts*, which hold ether only controlled by their own internal code.
 In this section we focus on the former.
 The remainder of this guide will be dedicated to the latter.